WEST PSEO FAQs

 - Include your high school district as indicated.

 - Students 16 and over do not need to report to their school district, but the college is required to submit this information to the Department of Education.

 - Section 3: to be completed by post-secondary school [college/university] - student's home school does not complete this portion

 - Initial application: Turn in completed copy to the college/university PSEO Director of Admissions with initial application

 - This form is turned in to the respective university/college by you

 TESTS FOR ADMISSION

-Submit test scores from ACT, SAT, PSAT or PLAN/ASPIRE to NCU with your application and state forms
+Submit test scores from ACT, SAT, PSAT , ASPIRE or Pre-ACT (score of 17 or higher) to NCU with your application and state forms

 Crown College does not require test scores submitted